civican/legisinfo/44-1/bills/S-5/bill_text.md

     protects the environment and human health, including the health of vulnerable populations,

-    applies the precautionary principle, which provides that the lack of full scientific certainty shall not be used as a reason for postponing effective measures to prevent environmental degradation if there are threats of serious or irreversible damage, and
+    applies the precautionary principle, which provides that the lack of full scientific certainty shall not be used as a reason for postponing cost-effective measures to prevent environmental degradation if there are threats of serious or irreversible damage, and

     promotes and reinforces enforceable pollution prevention approaches;

   **(2)** Subsection 2(1) of the Act is amended by adding the following after paragraph (a.1):

     protect the right of every individual in Canada to a healthy environment as provided under this Act, subject to any reasonable limits;

+    in relation to paragraph (a.2), uphold principles such as principles of environmental justice — including the avoidance of adverse effects that disproportionately affect vulnerable populations — the principle of non-regression and the principle of intergenerational equity;

   **(3)** Subsection 2(1) of the Act is amended by adding the following after paragraph (k):